saurfang/spark-sas7bdat/README.md

-# Spark SQL SAS Library
+# SparkSQL SAS (sas7bdat) Input Library

-A library for parsing SAS data (.sas7bdat) with [Spark SQL](http://spark.apache.org/docs/latest/sql-programming-guide.html).
+A library for parsing SAS data (sas7bdat) with [Spark SQL](http://spark.apache.org/docs/latest/sql-programming-guide.html).
 This also includes a `SasInputFormat` designed for Hadoop mapreduce.
 This format is splittable when input is uncompressed thus can achieve high parallelism for a large SAS file.

-This library is inspired by [spark-csv](https://github.com/databricks/spark-csv) and currently uses [parso](http://scitouch.net/opensource/parso) for parsing as it is the only public available parser that handles both forms of SAS compression (CHAR and Binary).
+This library is inspired by [spark-csv](https://github.com/databricks/spark-csv) and currently uses [parso](http://scitouch.net/opensource/parso) for parsing as it is the only public available parser that handles both forms of SAS compression (CHAR and BINARY).
 Note *parso* is licensed under GPL-3 and subsequently this library is also licensed as such.

 [![Build Status](https://travis-ci.org/saurfang/spark-sas7bdat.svg?branch=master)](https://travis-ci.org/saurfang/spark-sas7bdat)